 The way you present yourself and your services matters when building credibility as a freelance writer.

 - Set up a professional writer’s website + portfolio

 - Pitch yourself as a business rather than an employee

 Does investing money in a website sound intimidating?
 That’s understandable, especially as a newbie.

-Having a profession website is a must when it comes presenting your services as a business.
+Having a professional website is a must when it comes to presenting your services as a business.

 Even the most basic website goes a long way in building credibility as a freelance writer.